Cheez TV: History

 On 28 June 2011, the Adelaide Anime and Videogame Convention AVCon announced Cheez TV presenters Ryan Lappin and Jade Gatt as special guests.
 The pair appeared in multiple guest panels throughout the weekend.

 On 22 January 2016, Ryan and Jade launched the official Cheez TV Facebook page with the help of friend and podcaster Brendan Dando, co-host of the Simpsons podcast 'Four Finger Discount', after Lappin discovered all of the tapes containing the episodes in his garage.
 The page features old episodes of the show as well as some new programming from Lappin and Gatt.

-On 30 July 2017, Ryan and Jade started doing livestreams on Twitch, performing an impromptu version of the show.
+Throughout all of 2016, the pair made appearances during Supanova Expo events at all locations held.

+On 30 July 2017, Ryan and Jade started doing livestreams on Twitch, performing an impromptu version of the show called Cheez Live which involved chatting with fans, reviewing movies, reading fan-mail, talking about old Cheez TV memories and streaming video games.
+Despite being popular with its audience, it ended abruptly within the year and was changed to an episodic YouTube format called The Jade & Ryan Show for unknown reasons.
+The duo also hosted the live concert event So Pop in Australia during the year 2019.
+When the Twitch version of the show ended the channel was deleted.
+However, for undisclosed reasons, the YouTube version of the show ended after Gatt and Lappin announced a hiatus, with the last video being uploaded to the channel on 24 March 2019, of their producer turning off the studio lights and shutting doors.
+The show has since ended.
+The YouTube show lasted a shorter time than the Twitch streams, although it was not a live broadcast.
+A podcast called The Jade And Ryan Podcast was also recorded and released during 2018.
+As of 2023 they have not done anything new since.

+Plans for Ryan Lappin to return to Twitch was made but the show never materialized.
+They also deleted their entire social media presence, with their last posts respectively being in 2019.

 Programming

 Cheez TV had programming from a variety of different studios.
-Many of its shows were sourced from Saban Entertainment, before the company folded in the early 2000s.
+A number of its shows were sourced from Saban Entertainment, before the company folded in the early 2000s.
 The two presenters, Jade Gatt and Ryan Lappin, editorialised and presented small variety segments in between cartoons.
 These short segments included parodies of Rove Live, Gardening Australia, Men in Black and numerous music video re-enactments.
 On occasion the hosts would interview special guests as well.
 For a period on The Big Cheez Gatt and Lappin were joined by another presenter, Lenka Kripac (member of Australian band Decoder Ring).

 Cheez TV also aired during Saturday morning under the moniker of The Big Cheez.